Barbarella (film): Legacy and influence

-Barbarella and Danger: Diabolik were both part of a minor trend of Italian film adaptations of European comics (known in Italy as fumetti) that emphasized mild sadomasochism and late 1960s fetish gear; aside from these two films, 1968 saw the release of Piero Vivarelli's similarly-themed Satanik.
+Barbarella and Danger: Diabolik were both part of a minor trend of Italian film adaptations of European comics (known in Italy as fumetti) that emphasized mild sadomasochism and late-1960s fetish gear; aside from these two films, 1968 saw the release of Piero Vivarelli's similarly themed Satanik.
 These were followed by Bruno Corbucci's Ms. Stiletto in 1969, and Corrado Farina's Baba Yaga in 1973.
 The production and costume design of both films also reflected a larger movement of retrofuturism seen in European genre films of the 1960s and 1970s.
 These include Pasquale Festa Campanile's The Libertine and Check to the Queen, Umberto Lenzi's So Sweet...
 So Perverse, Tinto Brass' Col cuore in gola, Lucio Fulci's One on Top of the Other and A Lizard in a Woman's Skin, Elio Petri's The 10th Victim, Piero Schivazappa's The Laughing Woman and Radley Metzger's Camille 2000 and The Lickerish Quartet.

 According to the Los Angeles Times, Barbarella may seem "quaint" to modern audiences but its "imagery has echoed for years in pop culture."
 Lisa Eisner of The New York Times called Barbarella "the most iconic sex goddess of the '60s."
 The film's costumes influenced Jean-Paul Gaultier's designs in The Fifth Element, and Gaultier noted Paco Rabanne's metallic dress that was worn by Fonda.

 Barbarella was later called a cult film.
 Author Jerry Lembcke noted the film's popularity; it was available in small video stores, and was familiar beyond the film buff community.
 According to Lembcke, any "doubt about its cult status was dispelled when Entertainment Weekly ranked it number 40 on its list of top 50 cult movies" in 2003.
 He cited the film's popularity on the internet, with fansites ranging from a Barbarella festival in Sweden to memorabilia sales and reviews.
 Lembcke writes that the websites focus on the character of Barbarella.

 Barbarella has influenced popular music, with English new wave band Duran Duran taking its name from the film's antagonist.
-The group later released a concert film, Arena (An Absurd Notion), with Milo O'Shea reprising his role from Barbarella.
+The group later released a 1984 concert film, Arena (An Absurd Notion), with Milo O'Shea reprising his role from Barbarella.
+Their 1981 debut album is titled Duran Duran, and in 1997, they released the song "Electric Barbarella", again taking inspiration from the film.

-Music videos influenced by Barbarella include Kylie Minogue's "Put Yourself In My Place," Katy Perry's "E.T.", and Ariana Grande's "Break Free".
-Camille Paglia opined Lady Gaga drew influence from Fonda's performance in the film.
+The musical duo Matmos as well as the British lighting company Mathmos took their name from the evil lake of sentient lava under the city of the Sogo.
+Music videos influenced by Barbarella include Kylie Minogue's "Put Yourself in My Place", Katy Perry's "E.T.", and Ariana Grande's "Break Free", and Clutch's "In Walks Barbarella".